Try picturing a supply-chain planner that spots late shipments before they happen and reroutes trucks on its own. That’s agentic AI in real life.

-With the rise of machine learning in the late 1990s and early 2000s, AI started to learn from data, finding trends and making guesses without being programmed to do so in every situation.
+As algorithms began to learn from data in the late 1990s, the idea of autonomous AI moved from theory to the factory floor.
+AI started to learn from data, finding trends and making guesses without being programmed to do so in every situation.

 It became a hit with recommendation engines and predictive analytics during such a time.
-These helped lay the foundation for self-improving AI, enabling AI systems to become more flexible in the future.
+These breakthroughs laid the foundation for self-improving AI frameworks that refine tactics every time fresh data flows in.

 Deep learning and neural networks were added in the 2010s, which made AI more powerful.
 AI could now process language, images, and sounds.